-Prince Ea, activist and inspirational spoken word artist, has done it again.
-Just in time for Earth Day, he has launched one of the most powerful videos I have ever seen about mitigating climate change -- in the first 48 hours, it already has over 29 million views.
+Prince Ea—the stage name of American rapper, spoken word artist, and civil rights activist Richard Williams from St. Louis— has done it again.
+Just in time for Earth Day, he launched one of the most powerful videos I have ever seen about mitigating climate change -- in the first 48 hours, it had over 29 million views.
 This apology to future generations for the harm we have caused our planet has an incredibly profound and poignant message that we should all pay attention to.

 THIS IS WHAT I’VE BEEN WAITING FOR!!!
 I don’t know about you, but I am tired of hearing about the imminent catastrophe that climate change is going to cause, without being given any solutions or tangible ways that I can personally make a difference.
 I’m tired of waiting for the gatekeepers who hold all of the power to fix this terrifying problem, but won’t because they are influenced by special interest groups to say and do nothing.
 I’m tired of relying on slow moving systems and bureaucracies that are risking our future by taking their sweet time to address the dangerous effects of climate change.
 What I really love about this video and this campaign is that it reminded me that WE THE PEOPLE have the power to make a difference.
 Something we really shouldn’t forget.